 Attempting to exhale extremely slowly will allow you to notice you are in control of the breathing out but only for one or two seconds.
-Thereafter, breathing goes on without any effort.
+After that, breath goes on without any effort.
 The diaphragm ensures sufficient exhalation, which is quite amazing, isn’t it?
 The moment you exhale fast, you are the one in control of the process.
 By attempting both these methods, you will notice the difference.

 2) Exhalation in relation to Singing

 During the process of singing, it is as if you are slowly exhaling long breaths during the whole song.
-You will tend to attempt to put them under control, however for those long notes it is the diaphragm that needs to take control.
+You will tend to attempt to put them under control; however, for those long notes, it is the diaphragm that needs to take control.
 This is a natural occurrence.
 Everyone has a considerably firm diaphragm despite the height or size that they might be.
 What the diaphragm requires is control and not strengthening.
-You need to be aware of how it functions prior to attempting to control it.
+You need to be aware of how it functions before attempting to control it.

 3) The Diaphragm and the Vocal Cords

-The vocal chords that you have need not be a barrier to excessive pressure as a result of breathing.
-Rather, they are required to have sufficient pressure, which will assist in the maintenance of sound vibrations.
-In case there is an excessive pressure fall within vocal cords, they tend to bunch up tightly and this means that they cannot perform normally.
+The vocal cords that you have need not be a barrier to excessive pressure as a result of breathing.
+Instead, they are required to have sufficient pressure, which will assist in the maintenance of sound vibrations.
+In case there is an excessive pressure fall within vocal cords, they tend to bunch up tightly, and this means that they cannot perform normally.

-When singing, the epigastric region need not be pulled in rather it needs to be in the same state as when it is filled with air after inhalation.
+When singing, the epigastric region need not be pulled in; instead, it needs to be in the same state as when it is filled with air after inhalation.
 This is just before a tone begins.
-This may sound contrary to what may be considered as right however if you are keen you will find that if you inhale deeply and breathe out partially or fully prior to singing a note, you notice that you easily become breathless.
+This may sound contrary to what may be considered as right however if you are keen you will find that if you inhale deeply and breathe out partially or fully before singing a note, you notice that you easily become breathless.
 The reason for this is that the diaphragm has already moved downwards.
-Therefore, breathe in deeply and ensure that you do so correctly and this is by extending the abdomen a little bit and not extending the chest.
+Therefore, breathe in deeply and ensure that you do so correctly, and this is by extending the abdomen a little bit and not extending the chest.
 Now start singing and let the diaphragm begin its work.
-You will find that singing long phrases or holding notes for extended periods becomes much easier by reducing breathing problems.
+You will find that singing long phrases or holding notes for extended periods becomes much more comfortable by reducing breathing problems.